Xom/lbal-seed/readme.txt

 VIII.
 What's that spreadsheet that Xom uses?

 It calculates and projects gold-per-turn.
 It's not related to lbal-seed.
-It's a LibreOffice Calc spreadsheet with macros, which may or may not work in Excel (Someone try it and tell me?), but it may be useful even without them.
-It contains a readme, and you can download it at https://xomboard.neocities.org/lbal.ods
+It's a LibreOffice Calc spreadsheet with macros.
+If you'd like to recreate it in Excel, you can message me on Discord for help.
+The spreadsheet contains its own readme, and you can download it at https://xomboard.neocities.org/lbal.ods